 4. Information Quality

 4.1 UNICEF Australia will review, on a regular and ongoing basis, its collection and storage practices to ascertain how improvements to accuracy can be achieved.
 UNICEF Australia may utilise the services of third parties in order to main accurate personal information.
-Where such disclosure is made, we take reasonable steps to require these organisations comply with the National Privacy Principles.
+Where such disclosure is made, we take reasonable steps to require these organisations comply with the Australian Privacy Principles.

 4.2 UNICEF Australia will take steps to destroy or de-identify Personal Information should UNICEF Australia no longer need the information for any purpose for which the information may be used or disclosed by UNICEF Australia.